-This study may not be suitable for pregnant women.
+This study may not be suitable for pregnant women due to the low radiation risk to the both developing foetus and the mother.
 The benefit versus risk should be discussed with the nuclear medicine specialist.

-The doctor should contact the hospital or radiology practice and check bed limits if their patient is morbidly obese.
+The doctor should contact the hospital or radiology practice and check the scanner bed limits if their patient is morbidly obese.

 RANZCR® is not aware that any person intends to act or rely upon the opinions, advices or information contained in this publication or of the manner in which it might be possible to do so.
 It issues no invitation to any person to act or rely upon such opinions, advices or information or any of them and it accepts no responsibility for any of them.

 RANZCR® intends by this statement to exclude liability for any such opinions, advices or information.
 The content of this publication is not intended as a substitute for medical advice.
 It is designed to support, not replace, the relationship that exists between a patient and his/her doctor.
 Some of the tests and procedures included in this publication may not be available at all radiology providers.